-An implementor of ANS Forth can handle these alignment restrictions in one of two ways.
+An implementor can handle these alignment restrictions in one of two ways.
 Forth's memory access words (@, !, +!, etc.) could be implemented in terms of smaller-width access instructions which have no alignment restrictions.
 For example, on a 68000 Forth with 16-bit cells, @ could be implemented with two 68000 byte-fetch instructions and a reassembly of the bytes into a 16-bit cell.
 Although this conceals hardware restrictions from the programmer, it is inefficient, and may have unintended side effects in some hardware environments.
-An alternate implementation of ANS Forth could define each memory-access word using the native instructions that most closely match the word's function.
+An alternate implementation could define each memory-access word using the native instructions that most closely match the word's function.
 On a 68000 Forth with 16-bit cells, @ would use the 68000's 16-bit move instruction.
 In this case, responsibility for giving @ a correctly-aligned address falls on the programmer.
-A portable ANS Forth program must assume that alignment may be required and follow the requirements of this section.
+A portable program must assume that alignment may be required and follow the requirements of this section.

-A.3.3.3.2 Contiguous regions
+A.3.4.3.2 Contiguous regions